ndmitchell/uniplate/README.md

     constants :: Expr -> [Int]
     constants x = nub [y | Val y <- universe x]

-Here the only Uniplate method being used is `universe`, which when given a tree returns all the root of the tree, and all it's subtrees at all levels.
+Here the only Uniplate method being used is `universe`, which when given a tree returns the root of the tree, and all its subtrees at all levels.
 This can be used to quickly flatten a tree structure into a list, for quick analysis via list comprehensions, as is done above.

 _Exercise:_ Write a function to test if an expression performs a division by the literal zero.